Macon record store battling time, technology turns 50

-MACON, Ga.
-(AP) — When Phillis Habersham Malone was a child, she remembers the first movie she ever saw at the Douglass Theatre.
+MACON — When Phillis Habersham Malone was a child, she remembers the first movie she saw at the Douglass Theatre.

 It was the 1959 version of “Imitation of Life” with Mahalia Jackson.